cristianmtr/improved-initiative/README.md

-# TODO

-- [ ] assign categories to monsters

-idea: look up monsters by types in [5e srd](https://www.5esrd.com/gamemastering/monsters-foes/monsters-by-type/) and match by name

 # improved-initiative
-*Combat tracker for Dungeons and Dragons (D&amp;D) 5th Edition*
+*Combat tracker for OSR systems*

-The official Improved Initiative app lives at https://www.improved-initiative.com
+This is a fork of the 5E tracker at https://www.improved-initiative.com

 To run, install node.js and run the following in the cloned directory: